-Organizational capacity and record on previous grants: The organization has expertise in its stated field and PAS is confident of its ability to undertake the program.
-This includes a financial management system and a bank account.
-(15%)
+Organizational capacity and record on previous grants: The organization has expertise in its stated field and PAS is confident of its ability to undertake the program, including a financial management system and a bank account.

 Quality and Feasibility of the Program Idea – The program idea is well developed, with detail about how program activities will be carried out.
 The proposal includes a reasonable implementation timeline.
 (15%)